dariodip/prefix-search/README.md

 make [VERSION=<version>] release
 ```
 ## Usage
-Prefix search can be used by 3 command:
+Prefix search can be used with 4 commands:
 * **console**:
 ```
 prefix-search console --help                                                                12:35   08.06.18